 Struggling with low self esteem or an approval seeking personality?
 You are not alone.
 It’s common to want to feel validated at times.
-But if your self esteem and well-being are riding on the opinions of others, it’s time to learn how to put a stop to seeking validation.
+But if seeking approval is when your self esteem and overall well-being are riding on the opinions of others, it’s time to learn how to let go of this temporary high.
+To put a stop to seeking validation from the outside, you need to work on self-acceptance and respect from…wait for it…yes, the inside.

 What is an Approval Seeking Personality?

-Many of us struggle with feelings of a desire to belong, acknowledgement or praise of a job well-done, or simply wanting to be understood.
-So it’s important to do a self-awareness check and identify if this belief system interferes with your self worth and a need to seek approval.
+Many of us struggle with insecure feelings.
+The desire to belong, respected, acknowledged or praised of a job well-done, or simply wanting to be understood is very common.
+While seeking approval is a part of human nature, it can also go unrealized and become a serious obstacle to being your authentic self.
+So it’s important to do a self-awareness check and identify if this belief system, seeking validation mindset and low self-esteem, interferes with your self worth, productivity and happiness.

-Once you recognize that your self esteem and self worth are dependent on how you believe others see you, it’s time to zero in on why you feel this way.
+Once you do recognize that your self esteem and self worth are dependent on how you believe others see you, it’s time to zero in on why you feel this way and learn how to let go of this insecure mindset.

-- For teens it may be wearing the “right” clothes
+For teens, seeking approval may come in the form of wearing the “right” clothes

-- For the wealthy, it may be displaying wealth and happiness
+For the wealthy, the seeking approval psychology may be in the way one “displays” his wealth and thus her happiness

-- Dig deep and determine the type of approval seeking personality you identify with most.
+Dig deep and determine the type of approval seeking personality you identify with most.
+What is holding you back from authenticity?

 I found an article on livebrazen.com that describes 7 approval seeking personality types.
 Take a look at the descriptions below to help you identify or become more aware of what motivates your need for external validation.